varunkumardev/amitmerchant1990.github.io/_posts/2020-8-20-fetch-count-of-records-for-child-relatioship-in-laravel-eloquent.md

 categories: [Laravel]
 ---

-There comes a times when you want to fetch the number of records for a child relationship along with the main Eloquent query.
+There comes a time when you want to fetch the number of records for a child relationship along with the main Eloquent query.

 For instance, let's say, I want to get the number of books and publications when fetching authors.
 To do so, we can use `withCount` method on the Eloquent model like so.